 Though aquamarine and emerald belong to the same family, they are surprisingly different.
 They are both beryllium aluminum silicates.
 Where emerald is colored by trace amounts of chromium and and/or vanadium, aquamarine is colored by iron.
 But while emerald and beryl have essentially the same specific gravity and refractive index, emerald tends to be quite hazy and included, while aquamarine typically has excellent transparency and clarity.

 Aquamarine derives its name from the Latin term for seawater, and has a long tradition as the sailor's lucky stone.
-The Greeks and the Romans knew the aquamarine as the sailor's gem, ensuring the safe and prosperous passage across stormy seas.
+The Greeks and the Romans knew aquamarine as a sailor's gem, which ensured a safe and prosperous passage across stormy seas.
 Legend has it that aquamarines were the prized possessions of mermaids and thus would would protect sailors from danger, including warding off sea sickness.

 Aquamarine is the birthstone for March.

 - First Published: March-31-2008